 - The presenting author is responsible for the following:

 - Ensuring that all authors have read the poster and agreed to be co-authors.
-Failure to get approval from all authors will result in rejection of the poster.
+(Failure to get approval from all authors will result in rejection of the poster.)

 - Notifying all co-authors of any additions, deletions, and changes to the program, as may be communicated by ASH.

-- Obtaining all of the conflict-of-interest disclosure and copyright transfer information from co-authors.
+- Obtaining copyright transfer consent from co-authors.

 - Forwarding all correspondence to all co-authors, including ASH policies and guidelines and the Accreditation Council for Continuing Medical Education (ACCME) Standards for Commercial Support for Continuing Medical Education (CME).

 back to top

 - Each poster author agrees and certifies that he or she:

 - has read all of the rules and agrees to be bound by them,

 - is responsible for submission of the poster in accordance with the rules, and

 - waives any and all claims against ASH and any reviewer arising out of or relating to the poster submission and review process, including but not limited to peer review and the grading of posters.

 - The poster must focus on a research or capacity-building initiative involving populations in LMICs and must include analysis of outcomes from the initiative.